ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> If I had a gun with two bullets and I was in a room with Hitler, Bin Laden, and Toby, I would shoot Toby twice.
+> Whenever I'm about to do something, I think, 'Would an idiot do that?'
+And if they would, I do not do that thing.
 >
-> <p>- Michael Scott</p>
+> <p>- Dwight Schrute</p>

 <br />